omkar-nag/LAPwiseBackend/README.md

-This project is built in C# and serves as a backend application for the client application - https://github.com/omkar-nag/LAPwiseFrontend.
+This project is built in C# and serves as the backend for a client application - https://github.com/omkar-nag/LAPwiseFrontend.